 Aponogeton crispus 'Red' is an aquacultural (horticulture under water) variety found by Tropica Aquarium Plants.
 It is the same as the common variety, but it grows only to 40 cm tall, and has burgundy leaves.
 It is only propagated by tissue culture.
 If you want nice rich color use an additional UV lamp or fluorescent light specially designed for fresh water plants.

-Aponogeton distachyos is a fresh water aquatic perennial with tuberous roots and floating oval leaves native to South Africa.
+Aponogeton distachyos L.f. is a fresh water aquatic perennial with tuberous roots and floating oval leaves native to South Africa.
 It has sweetly scented white flowers used in cooking.
 This species is now invasive in s.
 Australia, w.
 South America and w.
 Europe.
 Photo 1 was taken by Alan Horstmann and photo 2 was taken by Nhu Nguyen at the UC Botanical Garden.
-Photo 3 & 4 was taken by Janos Agoston, showing 2 new leaves and the tuber on a grid.
+Photos 3 & 4 were taken by Janos Agoston, showing 2 new leaves and the tuber on a grid.

-Aponogeton longiplumulosus is native to Magadascar.
-The tuber is black, or dark brown, slightly conical, the bottom is more or less flat.
+Aponogeton longiplumulosus H.Bruggen is native to Magadascar.
+The tuber is black, or dark brown, slightly conical, and the bottom is more or less flat.
 Leaves are slender wavy, 15-60 cm long, green.
-Similar to Aponogeton crispus, but the leaves are thinner and less fluted.
-Not a demanding plant.
-The first picture taken by Janos Agoston shows 3 or 4 year old tubers on a 1×1 cm grid.
+It is similar to Aponogeton crispus, but the leaves are thinner and less fluted.
+It is not a demanding plant.
+The picture taken by Janos Agoston shows 3 or 4 year old tubers on a 1×1 cm grid.